byte4RR4Y/xitecos/README.md

     -If you install any programm it will be installed from Debian Testing(Trixie) except the grub bootloader(bookworm).
     -Kernel Updates are from the MX Linux ahs(Advanced Hardware Support) repository(it's a Liquorix Kernel).
-    -The XFCE4 Desktop is patched with the MX Linux version -If you want to install from Sid you can type 'sudo apt install PRGRAMNAME/sid' for example.
+    -If you want to install from Sid you can type 'sudo apt install PRGRAMNAME/sid' for example.
+But You should stay on Trixie.

 Advantages of Debian Testing: